mhkarimi1383/pg_pro/README.md

 For caching I want to make it posible to use any kind of caching for your database, since postgresql caching parameters are so hard to configure them in a good way.

-## How the loadbalancer works
+## How loadbalancer works

 When project starts it will make a connection pool to each server that is listed in the `config.yaml` file

-when a quey came, it will parse given query, then it will return an error to user (if there is an error in the query)
+when a quey comes, it will parse given query, then it will return an error to user (if there is any error within the query)

-when we know the type of the query (read or write), we will select one of the servers to loadbalance between them
+we will select one of the servers to loadbalance between them

 ## Configuration